-The second too, is a non starter; in my lifetime, I have known just two people get very rich retailing herbs and one of those subsequently went bust.
-Then there are the rest of us specialist nursery owners who to a greater or lesser extent regard the public as subsidiary to growing plants.
+The second to is a non-starter; in my lifetime, I have known just two people get very rich retailing herbs and one of those subsequently went bust.
+Then there are the rest of us professional nursery owners who to a greater or lesser extent regard the public as subsidiary to growing plants.
 Unlike my friend above, I would never refer to them as a “necessary evil” but that is because over the years I have built up a clientele with shared interests so that many have become friends.
-Yummy mummies with uncontrolled children have been discouraged and I admit to snarling at the discourteous people who ring up on Sundays and during dinner, but for the most part the nursery attracts a good range of gourmets, plant historians, entomologists and ethnobotanists.
-Sadly they are usually on a tight budget, but then money isn’t everything.
-Several years ago, circumstances forced me into a brief partnership with a person to whom profit was everything and who would have turned the place in to a sort of garden centre flogging garish bedding plants if she had half a chance.
+Yummy mummies with uncontrolled children have been discouraged and I admit to snarling at the discourteous people who ring up on Sundays and during dinner, but for the most part, the nursery attracts a good range of gourmets, plant historians, entomologists, and ethnobotanists.
+Sadly they are usually on a tight budget, but then the money isn’t everything.
+Several years ago, circumstances forced me into a brief partnership with a person to whom profit was everything and who would have turned the place into a sort of garden center flogging garish bedding plants if she had half a chance.
 Predictably we had a massive falling out.
 So there you have it, if you want us weird specialist nursery owners to continue catering for you, you will have to put up with our eccentricities rather than vice versa. growing lavender in house indoors does require more care than the other choices.